viamrobotics/docs/docs/tutorials/projects/helmet.md

 title: "Monitor Job Site Helmet Usage with Computer Vision"
 linkTitle: "Helmet Monitor"
 type: "docs"
-description: "Get a text or email if people are not wearing hard hats, and track data over time."
+description: "Get an email alert if people are not wearing hard hats."
 videos: ["/tutorials/helmet/hardhat.webm", "/tutorials/helmet/hardhat.mp4"]
 images: ["/tutorials/helmet/hardhat.gif"]
 videoAlt: "A man without a hard hat is detected and labeled as No-Hardhat.
 Then he puts on a hard hat and a bounding box labeled Hardhat appears.
 He gives a thumbs-up to the camera."